Cryptocurrency Exchanges Grappling with New FATF Rule Requiring Disclosure of Customer Information

 Additionally, the cryptocurrency world does not work the same way as the traditional banking industry, and the way we track the movement of funds is different.
 While one could imagine a future where all addresses containing or controlling virtual currencies have a name, address and account number associated with them, this is not the case now.
 In fact, it may well never be the case, as virtual currencies constitute a hybrid of cash, bearer instruments, traded securities and bank assets.

 One solution is using blockchain analytics tools to aid in the legitimate investigation of criminals and terrorists using cryptocurrencies to hide their activities.
-However, given the new FATF rule and legitimate concerns for privacy, totally new technologies are required to maintain compliance with Anti-Money Laundering (AML) and Counter Terrorist Financing (CTF) regulations.
+However, given the new FATF rule and legitimate concerns for privacy, totally new technologies are required to maintain compliance with Anti-Money Laundering (AML) rules are in place to help prote...
+More and Counter Terrorist Financing (CTF) regulations.

-To that end, we believe cryptographically controlled privacy mechanisms can make it possible to have both anonymity and responsible disclosure of the source of funds for legitimate purposes such as criminal or terrorist investigations and AML compliance.
+To that end, we believe cryptographically controlled privacy mechanisms can make it possible to have both anonymity and responsible disclosure of the source of funds for legitimate purposes such as A Criminal is an individual or group who has been convicted ...
+More or terrorist investigations and AML compliance.
 This is the vision that CipherTrace and its partners are working to realize — a collaborative know-your-customer (KYC) and AML ecosystem in which participating exchanges can securely transfer Proof of Knowledge without disclosing personally identifying information (PII).
 Our roots in cybersecurity and cryptography run much deeper than any other player in the industry, and our engineers and data scientists are developing cryptographically controlled ways to make KYC and AML faster, more efficient and open, all while maintaining a very high level of privacy and only revealing identity information when compelled to do so by legal authorities.
 This is how we are doing our part to foster the future growth of cryptocurrencies globally.